 Once this incoming messages are validated, the node checks the content for commands before actin.
 For instance it will parse “CQ CALLSIGN Good evening”, prefix the CQ with a forward slash and send it to the telnet service and it will appear as a valid “/CQ” command on the KSTchat.

 I hope to try the described setup while portable with my microwave setup some time and imagine that the messaging ability to alert me to calls, and the use of a persistent IRC client to interact with people should allow me to keep track of KST chat in a manner I’m more comfortable with.
+(I did try this in a contest weekend up a hill and it worked just fine!)

 My code is a horrible mess but I can forward it to anyone that would like to try something like this out.
 Here’s the whole thing: